-Service providers to JPFs are not required to be licensed under the FSJL as they generally benefit from exemptions to such licensing on the basis that the fund meets the criteria of a 'professional investor regulated scheme'.
+Service providers to JPFs, other than the DSP, are not required to be licensed under the FSJL as they generally benefit from exemptions to such licensing on the basis that the fund meets the criteria of a 'professional investor regulated scheme'.

 Separate briefings on the regulation of service providers to different types of funds are available upon request.

-In addition to the requirements summarised above for each relevant fund product, where the fund is to be marketed to investors in the EU/EEA then the impact of the AIFMD on Jersey AIFMs and AIFs is as follows:
+Where the fund is to be marketed to investors in the EU / EEA then the impact of the AIFMD on Jersey AIFMs and AIFs is as follows:

 These funds must apply to the JFSC for an AIF Certificate pursuant to Jersey’s Alternative Investment Funds (Jersey) Regulations (the AIF Regulations) and comply with the applicable sections of the JFSC’s Code of Practice for Alternate Investment Funds and AIF Services Businesses (the AIF Code), which mirrors the AIFMD Level 2 Regulation.

 Jersey-based AIFMs of these funds will need to be licensed by the JFSC pursuant to the FSJL as providers of AIF Services Business and must comply with relevant sections of the AIF Code.